jia200x/RIOT/doc/memos/rdm-draft-alamos-ieee802154-radio-hal.md

     /**
      * @brief Set IEEE802.15.4 PHY configuration (channel, TX power) *
-     * This function SHOULD NOT validate the PHY configurations unless
+     * This function SHOULD NOT validate the PHY configuration unless
-     * it's specific to the device.
+     * it is specific to the device.
 The upper layer is responsible of all kind
      * of validations.
      *
      * @pre the device is not sleeping